prlitics/infixit/README.md

 Under the hood, `%|||%` is running a series of tests based upon function names.
-Some of these are provided by base R, others are provided by infixit.
+Some of these are provided by base R, others are provided by `{infixit}`.
 You can extend these tests based upon your own needs though `options("infixit.extended_default_tests")`

 ``` r